 Most of these frail care patients end up in old age homes as their bodies become less functional, but their minds and spirits remain young and operational.

-It is only possible to provide financial support towards bedridden patients and child protection services if we manage numerous projects... one of the unexpected projects is to develop technology that will be used in the tourism industry.
+It is only possible to provide financial support towards bedridden patients if we manage numerous projects... one of the unexpected projects is to develop technology that will be used in the tourism industry.
 It enables us to secure funding for our important services we intend to provide.

 Our mission is to provide additional funding/social grants to caretakers of bedridden patients.
 The current Care Dependency Grant of *R1 600 per month that government pays to 146,870 beneficiaries caretakers of “disabled” people is far too low with our current food prices and high unemployment situation.

 * R1600 according to research done by Louise Ferreira (Africa Check).
 Document is posted on this website.